OpenReqEU/prs-improving-requirements-quality/README.md

 #### Running Tests

 To run the tests:
-1) Navigate to the root folder
+1. Navigate to the root folder
-2) Run `python tests/test_all.py`
+2. Run `python tests/test_all.py`

+#### Generating and Viewing Test Coverage Reports

+Run the following commands to generate test-coverage files.
+The XML is necessary for certain quality tools, and the HTML files can be used to view the results in a human-readable format.
+1. `.coveragerc` file contains configurations for test coverage output.
+Edit as necessary.
+2. Ensure that `pip install -r requirements.txt` has already been run, as it contains the packages necessary for the code to run as well as the test coverage commands
+3. Run `pytest --cov=. --cov-report={xml,html} --cov-config=.coveragerc tests/test_basic.py` in the root folder to generate the test coverage files
+4. Open `coverage-reports/html/index.html` to view the results

 #### Available Demos

-**iFrame Functionality**: NOT CURRENTLY FUNCTIONAL, ALTHOUGH FIXABLE It is possible to query the functioning API in your web browser, with URL parameters, and it will act as a stand-alone page.
+**iFrame Functionality**: NOT CURRENTLY FUNCTIONAL, ALTHOUGH FIXABLE It is possible to query the functioning API in your web browser, with URL parameters, and it will act as a stand-alone page.∏
 Instructions on Use:
 1. Start the application locally using Docker and the above commands
 2. Open the following your browser: